slayer/idrive-docker/README.md

 SECOND RUN AND SUCCESSIVES
  - IDrive CRON and dashboard daemon don't persist when you stop and run again the container.
    It's necessary to execute again ./account_setting.pl (no need to reconfigure, only restart services).
-   Update: this workaround isn't necessary now.
 ```